yfern328/node-js-basic-web-server-immersive-alum/README.md

 ## Overview

-In this lab, we are going to build a simple node server that can post a new message and respond with a list of messages.
+In this lab, we are going to build a simple server in Node.js that can post a new message and respond with a list of messages.

 ## Introduction